iggy-social/sgb-chat/README.md

-# Sgb.chat
+# SGB Chat

-Sgb.chat is a Web3 Social frontend website based on the Iggy Social template.
+SGB Chat is a Web3 Social frontend website based on the Iggy Social template.
 It uses [Orbis SDK](https://github.com/OrbisWeb3/orbis-sdk) and Ceramic Network in the background.

 Link: https://sgb.chat